natalierobbins/firebase-tutorial/README.md

 ## Thank you!
 Thank you for using my tutorial!
 If you have any questions/issues, feel free to email me at [robbinat@umich.edu](mailto:robbinat@umich.edu)

+I will also be adding a section on downloading and aggregating participant output data, since as of right now Firebase gives no way for you to download all of your files at once.
+Stay tuned!